Updated: 06 Feb 2026 · By: Shayne Prinsloo

 Common Stealth Mistakes I See on the Vaal

-Standing too tall: Fish don’t just see you — they see your silhouette moving against the sky.
+Fish do not just see you — they see your silhouette moving against the sky.

 - ✔ Shadow behind you, not on the water